What Is Cholesterol?

-Cholesterol can be classified as a sterol, a type of lipid molecule.
-It is biosynthesized by all animal cells and has also been isolated from plants.
+Cholesterol can be classified as a sterol, a type of lipid or oil molecule.
+It is synthesized by all animal cells and has also been isolated from plants.
 Cholesterol is an essential structural component of all animal cell membranes, functioning to maintain both membrane structural integrity and fluidity.

 Formulations may contain concentrations of up to 5 percent cholesterol, but the majority of products have a cholesterol content of 0.1 to 1 percent.
 Cholesterol is primarily used in skin care products, eye and face makeup, hair care products, and shaving preparations.

-You’ll find cholesterol as a natural component of the stratum corneum, the skin’s outermost layer.
-The stratum corneum is often referred to as the skin’s natural barrier, which is also comprised of corneocytes, ceramides, and free fatty acids.
+You’ll find cholesterol as a natural component of the skin’s outermost layer or stratum corneum.
+The stratum corneum is often referred to as the skin’s natural barrier.
+The skin’s natural barrier is also composed of corneocytes, ceramides, and free fatty acids.
 Ceramides represent about 50 percent of the skin’s lipid layer, cholesterol about 25 percent, and other fatty acids making up another 10 to 15 percent.

 A strong, intact barrier is important to keep moisture in and keep things like allergens, bacteria, and irritants out.
 When the barrier is weakened, these intruders can pass through the top layer of skin, causing damage that ultimately leads to common skin conditions such as acne, rashes, sensitive skin, and even signs of aging.

-Since the skin’s natural barrier consists of cholesterol, this ingredient helps maintain proper barrier functioning by retaining moisture levels and regulating cell activity.
+Since the skin’s natural barrier contains cholesterol, this ingredient helps maintain proper barrier functioning by retaining moisture levels and regulating cell activity.
 It works to strengthen the outer structure of the skin and protect it from dehydration.
 Cholesterol also functions to repair skin that has been stripped of its natural lipids by things like exfoliating or applying an aggressive anti-aging treatment.

 Due to its ability to strengthen and repair the skin’s natural barrier, those with delicate, sensitive, and dry skin types will likely benefit most from cholesterol-containing products.

-Another function of cholesterol is to act as an emulsifier by keeping the water and oil parts of an emulsion from separating, generally forming w/o (water-in-oil) emulsions.
-According to EFEMA, when water and oil are mixed together and vigorously shaken, a dispersion of oil droplets in water – and vice versa – is formed.
-When shaking stops, however, the two phases start to separate.
+Another function of cholesterol is to act as an emulsifier by keeping the water and oil parts of a formulation from separating.
+According to EFEMA, when water and oil are mixed together and vigorously shaken, a dispersion of oil droplets in water is formed.
+When shaking stops, however, the two ingredient types start to separate.